PennTURBO/semantic-engine/docs/quickStart.md

 ```
 Each object of a triple with predicate `semanticEngine:hasOutput` represents a Connection Recipe already defined in the GS.
 Our Update Specification creates a partial representation of the full semantic model, including only fields relevant to the schema of our incoming data.

-**Finally**, run the Semantic Engine from the SBT console with the command `run https://github.com/PennTURBO/Drivetrain/expandPatientIdentifiers`.
+**Finally**, from the `drivetrain/` directory, start the SBT console and run the Semantic Engine with the command `run https://github.com/PennTURBO/Drivetrain/expandPatientIdentifiers`.
 Once the instantiation finishes, check your production repository to see the expanded data in the graph `https://github.com/PennTURBO/Drivetrain/expandedTriples`.
 The original concise RDF data should be preserved as well.